Dual to the anomalous weak value effect of photon-polarisation separation

 \subsection{Implementation}

-As a \textit{gedanken} experiment, the authors of the QCC considered an interferometer setup with a series of optical elements and detectors for post-selection, as laid-out in Fig.~\ref{fig:phantom}(a).
-Post-selection is achieved with a half-way plate (HWP), phase-shifter (PS2), beam-splitter (BS2), and polarising beam-splitter (PBS).
-The HWP switches polarisation $\ket{H}\leftrightarrow\ket{V}$.
+As a \textit{gedanken} experiment, the authors of the QCC considered an interferometer setup with a series of optical elements and detectors for post-selection, as laid-out in Fig.~\ref{fig:phantom}.
+Post-selection is achieved with a half-wave plate (HWP), phase-shifter (PS2), beam-splitter (BS2), and polarising beam-splitter (PBS).
+The HWP flips polarisation $\ket{H}\leftrightarrow\ket{V}$.
 PS2 shifts the phase by $i$.
 The PBS transmits horizontal polarisation and reflects vertical polarisation.
-Under this construction, states orthogonal to $\ket{\Phi_f}$ will not trigger detector D1 (they will trigger D2 or D3), and $\ket{\Phi_f}$ will trigger D1 with certainty.
-Post-selection means that we will only consider measurements that coincide with the triggering of D1.
+Under this construction, states orthogonal to $\ket{\Phi_f}$ will not trigger detector C1 (they will trigger C2 or C3), and $\ket{\Phi_f}$ will trigger C1 with certainty.
+Post-selection means that we will only consider measurements that coincide with the triggering of C1.

-It is the judicious choice of post-selection that underpins the interesting features of the QCC.
-For example, the BS2 element selects whether a photon is sent towards D1 or D3, with phase-dependent probability; this post-selection is what gives rise to a phase-dependent polarisation.

 The $\hat{A}$ detector could be implemented with a sheet of glass placed in arm A [position D1 in Fig.~\ref{fig:phantom}(a)], slightly tilted up to produce a small vertical displacement of the beam.
-The D1 detector could be a CCD camera to record the beam deflection.
+The C1 detector could be a CCD camera to record the beam deflection.
 Detection of the deflection would indicate the photon went via arm A. Similarly, the $\hat{B}$ detector could be implemented with a sheet of glass placed in arm B [position D2 in Fig.~\ref{fig:phantom}(a)], slightly tilted down to produce a small vertical displacement of the beam.

 $\hat{\sigma}_A$ and $\hat{\sigma}_B$ could be implemented with a birefringent crystal producing a small polarisation-dependent horizontal beam displacement~\cite{dressel14a}.
 The eigenstates of $\hat{\sigma}_A$ and $\hat{\sigma}_B$ are left-elliptical $\ket{L}$ and right-elliptical $\ket{R}$ states; so for these polarisations, the refractive properties of the birefringent crystal should be so that the beam deflects left and right respectively.
 For other polarisation, a linear superposition of these basis states, the birefringent crystal would deflect left and right with polarisation dependent probability.